amplience/dc-extension-ecomm-toolkit/docs/extension.md

 Under the setup tab put the URL where your extension is hosted:

 - Category: Content Field
-- Label: eCommerce Toolkit (this will appear as the tab title in the Dashboard)
+- Label: ecomm Toolkit (this will appear as the tab title in the Dashboard)
 - Name: ecomm-toolkit (needs to be unique with the Hub)
 - URL: https://ecomm-toolkit.extensions.content.amplience.net (see below for URL based on setup)
 - Description: eCommerce Toolkit provided a multi-user user interface that integrations with eCommerce platforms (can be left blank, if you wish)